1-12 DPO symptoms: What to expect and when to test

 9 DPO symptoms: light bleeding

-At 9 DPO, and typically anywhere from 7-14 DPO, about one-third of women experience light bleeding or spotting.
-This is a common symptom of successful implantation and is sometimes referred to as implantation bleeding.
+At 9 DPO, and typically anywhere from 7-14 DPO, you may experience light bleeding or spotting known as implantation bleeding.
+However, it's important to note there is currently no strong scientific evidence for this phenomenon.
 [7] The blood is usually either brown or lighter in color than a normal menstrual bleed, and it results from the blastocyst moving into the uterine lining, which causes a small part of that lining to shed [1].

 However, this is not a certain sign of pregnancy.
 Bleeding around this time can also just be a sign of progesterone dropping around this time in your menstrual cycle.
 Less likely, it might mean that a very early miscarriage has occurred (also sometimes called a chemical pregnancy), or it may be a symptom of a different underlying health condition [1].
 Talk to your doctor about your symptoms if you experience abnormal bleeding.